prantlf/timezone-support/README.md

 * Generated from the official time zone database version 2018g.
 Canonical time zone names, aliases, UTC offsets, and daylight-saving time changes.
 * Minimal interface for time zone lookup and conversions.
 Parsing, formatting and manipulating dates is usually the task for a higher-level date library.

+**Attention**: export identifiers in vanilla browser modules changed in the version 2.0.0.
+See the [migration guide] for more information.

 ### Table of Contents

 - [Synopsis](#synopsis)